 Photocopies: There is no charge for copies totaling less than 10 pages.
 For 10 or more pages, the photocopying fee is $.15 per standard reproduced one-sided page and $.25 per standard reproduced double-sided page for all pages, including the first nine (9).
 Any request requiring duplication of more than 25 pages will be based on actual costs incurred by SqCWD in sending records to an outside photocopy service for duplication.
 All photocopies will be double-sided unless the original is in a bound format.

-Electronic Copies: If the records are contained in a form other than hard copies, i.e., computer CD, diskette, cassette or videotape, duplication costs will be based on actual costs.
-The SqCWD will determine the form in which any requested computer data will be provided.
+Electronic Copies: If the records are contained in a form other than hard copies, i.e., computer CD, diskette, cassette, or videotape, duplication costs will be based on actual costs.
+SqCWD will determine the form in which any requested computer data will be provided.

 A complete list of statutory exemptions is found in the California Public Records Act, Government Code Section 6254 and 6275 et seq.
 Some that are relevant to SqCWD records include:

-- Records pertaining to pending litigation to which the SqCWD is a party, or to claims made pursuant to Government Code Division 3.6 (commencing with Section 810) until such litigation or claim has been finally adjudicated or otherwise settled;
+- Records about pending litigation to which SqCWD is a party, or to claims made according to Government Code Division 3.6 (commencing with Section 810) until such litigation or claim has been finally adjudicated or otherwise settled;

 - Personnel, medical, or similar files, the disclosure of which would constitute an unwarranted invasion of personal privacy;

-- Geological data, plant production data and similar information relating to utility systems development, which are obtained in confidence from any person;
+- Geological data, plant production data, and similar information relating to utility systems development, which is obtained in confidence from any person;

 - Test questions, scoring keys, and other examination data used to administer a licensing examination for employment or academic examination;